Last updated: Jan, 2021

-Psychologist and author, Alan R Graham, expands on the meaning of destiny and asks if we really can prepare for our future, in this powerful debate over fate vs. free will.
+Psychologist and author, Alan R Graham, is a firm believer that it does.
+Here he expands on the meaning of destiny and asks if we really can prepare for our future, in this powerful debate over fate vs. free will.

 Definition: a predetermined and unalterable outcome.

 Meaning: a force that presides over the conclusion of a time frame.

 Choices in life suggest that destiny does not exist, that we have absolute free will to determine our own outcomes.
 Contrary, are those who argue that the present moment cannot function by itself and so all of time must already exist... destiny included.
 Therein lies the debate.

 The first argument goes something like this: Whatever we choose to do now can dictate what will happen to us in the future, because otherwise life would be pointless.
 Implying that, we simply exist in the present moment and that the past and the future flirt only with our imagination.
 Our Fate: we make it up as we go along.

 The past may have been an influential factor in our present decision to, say, go put on the kettle.
 However, it is merely our memory that is keeping the past alive.
 It exists because it is now unalterable fact, but it has materially gone, and we are left dangling in the present, ready to manipulate our future.

 On the other side of this debate are those who consider that destiny does exist.
 In this scenario, future events are all predetermined and nothing we choose to do actually makes any difference to our outcome.
 Choices are simply conditioned reflexes that feel like free will.
 Our Destiny: it's already out there.